 - Bacterial Wilt

 Helping with pollination may be necessary when growing zucchini.
+This means you will pollinate the flowers by hand.

 You do not need two zucchini plants to produce fruit.
 This is because they are monoecious.
 They grow separate female and male flowers on the same plant.
 Therefore, you can grow just one plant if you want.